-The Jelly Belly candy-making family began to make candy corn around 1898 in their Cincinnati, Ohio factory then named Goelitz Confectionery Company.
+The Jelly Belly candy-making family began to make candy corn circa 1898 in their Cincinnati, Ohio factory then named Goelitz Confectionery Company.
 The company has the longest history of making candy corn of any in the industry.
 The product was so successful it carried the company through two world wars and the Depression.
 Turn of the century ads and packaging of candy corn claim Goelitz as “king of the candy corn fields.”
 For seventy-five years, candy corn and what were called “buttercreams” were the mainstay of Goelitz business until another sensation, Jelly Belly® jelly beans, overtook the candy corn tradition in popularity.

-- One kernel of Candy Corn from the makers of Jelly Belly is just over 4 calories.
+- One kernel of candy corn from the makers of Jelly Belly is just over 4 calories.
 A one ounce serving has 110 calories.

-- About 9 billion kernels of Candy Corn are sold annually, according to the National Confectioners Association.
+- About 9 billion kernels of candy corn are sold annually, according to the National Confectioners Association.

-- In the 19th century candy-makers created fondant based candies into many novelty shapes.
+- In the 19th century, candy-makers created fondant based candies into many novelty shapes.
 Goelitz records show candies shaped into chestnuts, turnips, clover leaves, and many others, so a candy shaped like a kernel of corn fit right into the times.